 Athletes and others who have any of these conditions are at increased risk of developing metatarsalgia.
 Other health problems also contribute to its development.
 Some of these include Morton’s neuroma, rheumatoid arthritis, gout and osteoarthritis.

-Dr. Petkov, your New Jersey podiatrist, diagnoses the cause of your discomfort and provides ball of foot pain relief through a number of treatment modalities.
+Dr. Petkov, your qualified foot doctor NJ, diagnoses the cause of your discomfort and provides ball of foot pain relief through a number of treatment modalities.
 He examines your foot and watches how you walk.
 He may order a digital x-ray to rule out a stress fracture or take bloodwork to see if you have gout.
 He may order additional tests to check for arthritis or other soft tissue problems, such as bursitis.